07th-mod/watanagashi/README.md

 - [x] wata_tips_24.txt

 # Known issues

+> In wata_002.txt, the scene where they are playing a game is missing a large chunk of dialog.
+Most likely because of obvious copyright issues.
+Needs retranslation to fit with the PS3 audio.

 > In wata_tips_01.txt, [lines 474~526](https://github.com/higurashi-mod/watanagashi/blob/master/Update/wata_tips_01.txt#L474-L526) are clearly different from the PS3 version.
 Probably because of the whole red light talk.
 PS3 files for this scene are S20/05/440500017 and S20/04/440400025.